 The Gartenhotel Theresia has been run by the Brettmeier family for three generations.
 We and our team will do everything we can to make your stay with us an enjoyable and memorable experience.
+NO WISH IS TOO MUCH FOR US!
+QUALITY AND INDIVIDUALITY ARE OUR SUCCESS!
 With our hotel's mix of art, fine dining and friendly service, we are sure that you will enjoy your time here.

 After a long day out and about in the mountains, where better to relax than our spa?
 Float on top of the water in our outdoor pool as your gaze wanders from one summit to next.
 Then sweat it out in the sauna before heading down to a five-course dinner in our elegant and stylish hotel restaurant.